apache/doris-website/versioned_docs/version-2.1/sql-manual/sql-reference/Account-Management-Statements/ALTER-ROLE.md

 ### Description

-The statement user creates a role
+Statement used to modify a role

 ```sql
  ALTER ROLE role_name comment;
 ```

-This statement modifies the comment of a role.

 ### Example